ktindiana/operational-sep/README.md

         A file named as e.g. sep_values_GOES-13_differential_2012_3_7.csv contains start time, peak flux, etc, for each of the defined thresholds.

+        Added functionality to ouput the >10 MeV and >100 MeV time series for the date range input by the user.
+If the original data were integral fluxes, then the output files simply contain the >10 and >100 MeV time series from the input files.
+If the original data were differential fluxes, then the estimated >10 and >100 MeV fluxes are output as time series.

         USER INPUT DATA SETS: Users may input their own data set.
 For example, if an SEP modeler would like to feed their own intensity time series into this code and calculate all values in exactly the same way they were calculated